 I sew and used vinyl tablecloth fabric to create pockets for that insulated foam board; I attached the cover to each unit by sliding the cover onto the unit then screwing in weatherproofed lathe strips all the way around.
 After the screws were in I went around the lathe strips with waterproof silicone caulking.

 Worked a treat!
 No draughts, and no drips, kept the rooms those units were in a lot warmer from then on!

 In the spring I just peeled off the caulk, loosened the strip and removed the insulated covers - stored those with the storm windows until the next autumn.
-After removing the covers I went back over the strips with the caulk gun to keep out the rain during the warm season.

 Wish I had a picture or two to upload but any home sewer will understand what I'm talking about above and would be able to make the cover for you - all you'd have to do is cut the foam board and slide the pieces into the pockets, etc.